Kevin Spacey pleads not guilty to UK sexual assault charges

-LONDON (AP) — Oscar-winning actor Kevin Spacey pleaded not guilty on Thursday to charges of sexually assaulting three men a decade or more ago.
+LONDON (AP) — Actor Kevin Spacey pleaded not guilty on Thursday to charges of sexually assaulting three men a decade or more ago, and was told he would face trial next year.

-Spacey, 62, spoke clearly as he denied five charges during a hearing at London’s Central Criminal Court.
+Spacey, 62, stood in the dock and spoke clearly as he replied “not guilty” to each of the five charges during a hearing at London’s Central Criminal Court, commonly known as the Old Bailey.

-Judge Mark Wall set a date of June 6, 2023 for the trial to start and said it would last three to four weeks.
+Judge Mark Wall set a date of June 6, 2023, for the trial to start and said it would last three to four weeks.
+It is likely to be at the Old Bailey, the venue for Britain's highest-profile criminal trials.

 The former “House of Cards” star, who ran London’s Old Vic theater between 2004 and 2015, denied four counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.